 Cooking is hard…but it doesn’t have to be!
 These pro tips will save you time, money, and frustration in the kitchen, so you can stop worrying about the small details and get back to cooking up your delicious creations.
+Take a look at some of these genius suggestions, you’ll find you probably already have most of the supplies in your home to accomplish most of these hacks.

 It is virtually impossible (and a total mess) to try and read from a recipe book while cooking.
 It sits on the counter taking up your precious space, and getting dirtier and dirtier as you add ingredients to your meal.
 Why not try hanging it up with a pants hanger, keeping it at eye level and away from all the food.